Dijkstra-s-Disciples/CueSportsPro/tournament-app/README.md

 A brief description of what you created, and a link to the project itself (two paragraphs of text) CueSportsPro is a sophisticated tournament management system with role-based access control for players and tournament officials.
-The platform enables tournament officials to create customizable tournaments with different rule sets (8-Ball, 9-Ball, 10-Ball), scoring configurations, and skill-level brackets.
-Players can register for upcoming tournaments, view their match schedules, and track their performance history.
+The platform enables tournament officials to create customizable tournaments with different rule sets (8-Ball, 9-Ball, or 10-Ball), scoring configurations, and skill-level brackets.
+Players can register for upcoming tournaments, view past tournaments, view ongoing bracket, and track their performance history.
 When tournaments are in session, the system provides real-time bracket visualization with automatic progression as officials record match results, creating an engaging and transparent tournament experience for all participants and spectators.